Canada - Morocco Relations

-Canada and Morocco enjoy excellent bilateral, social and cultural relations.
-An estimated 100,000 Canadians are of Moroccan origin, making it the largest North African community in Canada.
-Every year, nearly 3000 young Moroccans come to study in Canadian colleges and universities, traditionally in Quebec, but increasingly in other provinces and territories as well.
-Formal diplomatic relations were established in 1962.
-2012 marked the 50th anniversary of bilateral relations, and commemorative events were organized by both governments.
+Canada and Morocco enjoy excellent bilateral political and cultural relations.
+In 2016, Moroccan diaspora to Canada represented close to 73,000 people residing primarily in the Montreal area.
+Morocco is also the third largest source of immigrants to Quebec.
+Every year, close to 2,500 young Moroccans come to study in Canadian colleges and universities, traditionally in Quebec, but increasingly in other provinces and territories.
+Formal diplomatic relations were established in 1962 with 2017 marking the 55th year of official bilateral relations.

-Canada is represented in Morocco by the Embassy of Canada in Rabat, while Morocco is represented in Canada by an Embassy in Ottawa.
-Morocco also has a Consulate General and a tourism office in Montreal.
-Royal Air Maroc offers several flights a week between Casablanca and Montreal.
+Canada is represented in Morocco by the Embassy of Canada in Rabat, while Morocco is represented in Canada by an embassy in Ottawa.
+Morocco also has a consulate general and a cultural centre in Montreal.
+Montreal and Casablanca are connected by year-round non-stop flights operated by both Air Canada and Royal Air Maroc.

-Canada's commercial activity in Morocco is diversified, focusing on exporting merchandise and mining assets; establishing partnerships with teaching institutions; and setting up franchises and other global value chain activities.
-Morocco provides commercial opportunities of interest to Canada in the following sectors: infrastructure, agriculture and processed food, aerospace and education.
+Canada's commercial activity in Morocco is diversified, focusing on trade and investment; establishing partnerships with teaching institutions; and setting up franchises and other global value chain activities.
+Morocco provides commercial opportunities of interest to Canada in the following sectors: infrastructures, mining, clean technologies, defense and security, agriculture, aerospace and education.
 Canada and Morocco are presently negotiating a free trade agreement.
-In 2013, our bilateral trade totalled C$634.0 million.
+In 2016, our bilateral trade totalled over $767.0 million.
 Major drivers of Morocco’s economy include agriculture, tourism and mining (phosphates).
-Morocco was Canada's 55th largest bilateral trade partner in 2013.
-Morocco is one of the priority countries identified in Canada's Global Markets Action Plan.
+An emerging high-end manufacturing sector (aerospace, automotive) is also present in the country.
+Morocco was Canada's 55th largest bilateral trade partner in 2016.
+Morocco is one of the priority countries identified in the Canadian strategy regarding international education.